 Let them hang out in the oil for one minute, then flip them over and give them a second minute.
 See?
 Nothing to it.

 Slotted spoon in hand, transfer them to a plate lined with paper towels to drain and cool off.
 They will be a beautiful golden brown, and they will smell wonderful.
 Fun stuff.

 You know what to do next.
 Stuff a bunch of them in a warm, soft pita with things like israeli salad and techina.
 And then, depending on just how Israeli you really are, you can top it all off with french fries.

 Note: The falafel batter needs to be refrigerated for 2 hours before being rolled into balls and fried.
 Just something to keep in mind for planning purposes.

 - 2 (290-gram) cans chickpeas, drained and rinsed (about 20 oz. total, or 2 cups cooked, from 2/3 cup dried beans)

 - 1 small onion, roughly chopped

-- ¼ cup fresh cilantro, roughly chopped (in Hebrew: cusbara)
+- ¼ cup fresh cilantro, large stems removed (Hebrew: cusbara)

 - 5 large cloves garlic, minced